stashed/stash/docs/guides/offline_backup.md

     prune: true
 ```

-When a `Restic` is created with `spec.type=offline`, stash operator add a [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) instead of sidecar container to target workload pods.
+When a `Backup` is created with `spec.type=offline`, stash operator add a [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) instead of sidecar container to target workload pods.
 The init-container takes backup once.
 If backup is successfully completed, then it creates a job to perform `restic check` and exits.
 The app container starts only after the init-container exits without any error.
 This ensures that the app container is not running while taking backup.
 Stash operator also creates a cron-job that deletes the workload pods according to the `spec.schedule`.
 Thus the workload pods get restarted periodically and allows the init-container to take backup.

 ```console